 The Society requests that you submit the following information online:

 - two supporting letters from eminent colleagues confirming suitability for the award.
-Supporting letters should not be more that two sides of A4.
+Supporting letters should not be longer than two sides of A4.

-- a brief CV (2 sides of A4) and list of the top twenty recent publications, except for the Colworth Medal and Early Career Research Awards, where the candidate's full CV and list of all publications to date are required.
-In addition, nominations for the Early Career Research Award should include a brief research document to highlight the nominee's research career (to date).
+- a brief CV (2 sides of A4) and list of the nominee's top twenty recent publications, except for the Colworth Medal and Early Career Research Awards, where the candidate's full CV and a list of all publications to date are required.
+In addition, nominations for the Early Career Research Awards should include a brief research document to highlight the nominee's research career to date.

-- Details of any career break taken (for the Colworth Medal and Early Career Research Awards).
+- Details of any career break taken (for the Colworth Medal, the GlaxoSmithKline Award, the International Award, the Industry and Academic Collaboration Award and the Early Career Research Awards).
 Please include the reason for a career break (a career break is considered as any period of time where the nominee is out of work, for reasons including, but not limited to, redundancy, maternity/paternity or adoption leave, extended leave to perform a carer role, and/or as a consequence of relocation).
 The length of the career break is required.
 As a guide, the length of career break for maternity or paternity leave should not exceed one year per child.

 At the discretion of the Awards Committee, nominations are valid for one further round beyond the year nominated, where the career stage criteria of awards permit.

 Questions?
 Contact Rowena Mitchell, Membership Manager

 The following awards will be awarded in 2018:

 Early Career Research Award: Biological Systems

 Early Career Research Award: Molecular Structure & Function

 Teaching Excellence Award